Weed seasons: understanding the best time to grow cannabis in America

 Phases of growth and timing for outdoor growers

-Speaking of life cycles, let's talk about the plant's stages of growth and development.
-This is where we see the importance of timing once more, since outdoor cannabis growers try to map out the growing season and find the sweet spot for optimal plant development.
+Growers see the importance of timing in the plant's stages of growth and development since outdoor growers try to map out the growing season to find the sweet spot for optimal plant development.

 Early spring: germination stage

-As far as timing when to sprout your seeds, a general rule of thumb is on or around the Spring Equinox.
-If you're not growing from seed but instead buying clones, they'll already be in the seedling stage when you get them so you don't have to worry about germination.
+Regarding timing when to sprout cannabis seeds, a general rule of thumb is on or around the Spring Equinox.
+If you're not growing from seed but instead buying clones, they'll already be in the seedling stage when you get them, so you don't have to worry about germination.

 Spring to early summer: seedling stage

-In cooler climates, growers should wait on putting plants in the ground until there is no danger of overnight frost, and plenty of sunshine.
-As Bill Cook, master grower at Kanna-Wise eloquently put it, “a heavy freeze is killin' your trees.”
-An old gardener's rule of thumb is to move plants outside after Mother's Day, and they should definitely be outside and/or in the ground by the Summer Solstice.
+In cooler climates, growers should wait to put plants in the ground until there is no danger of overnight frost and plenty of sunshine.
+Bill Cook, master grower at Kanna-Wise said, “A heavy freeze is killin' your trees.”
+An old gardener's rule of thumb is to move plants outside after Mother's Day, and they should be outside and/or in the ground by the Summer Solstice.

 Of course, you could always grow your plants in pots or containers.
 Lots of outdoor growers elect to use pots and other containers, and they offer the added benefit of being able to bring the plants out during the day and inside if nights tend to be cold.